OUR NEXT AUDITIONS ARE IN AUGUST 2017

 During the year we welcome interested young musicians to come visit a rehearsal on a Sunday at Fresno State in the band room (MUSIC BUILDING).
 Bring your instrument so you can sit in and find out whether it's for you.

 - Solo: Two contrasting pieces of the applicant's choice or two contrasting movements from a sonata or a concerto, demonstrating the musical and technical abilities of the candidate.
 The works will be performed without accompaniment at the audition.

 - Scales: As appropriate to applicant's instrument and level.
 Choose scales that show your playing to your optimum advantage.
 Scales should be played at a moderate tempo, with any desired articulation and bowing.

 - PERCUSSIONISTS: BRING YOUR OWN STICKS/MALLETS!
-Updated for 2016-2017--here are the new excerpts: CLICK HERE FOR EXCERPTS TO PREPARE FOR YOUR AUDITION.
+You will be expected to perform a solo or solos of your choice, as appropriate to your playing level, and also to perform the required excerpts.
+Here are the NEW FALL 2017 excerpts: CLICK HERE FOR EXCERPTS TO PREPARE FOR YOUR AUDITION.
 Questions?
 Email email@example.com.

 - Auditions are a maximum of 10 minutes long—conductors will be able to hear only portions of what you have prepared.

 - Applying: To arrange an audition, fill out and submit an application online.
 You may also apply by phone—just call (559) 275-6694.
 Leave a message stating name, instrument, phone number, email address, age, and grade in school.
 You will receive an email acknowledging receipt of your application.
 If you do not receive such an email, please call the office at (559) 275-6694 or cellphone (559) 512-6694.